ethinethin/DDO-1/assembler/MANUAL.md

 `START` is used at the very beginning of every assembly file and END is used at the end.
 For `START`, specify the memory location that assembly should begin, e.g.:

             START   0               ; Start at memory location 0 (memory location 0 of page 0)
             START   2048            ; Start at memory location 2048 (memory location 0 of page 1)

 END is used to signify that assembly is finished.
 You can include documentation or commentary below this keyword, because nothing after it will be assembled.

 ### Padding with 0s

-`PAD` and `PPD` (page pad) are used to pad zeroes. `PAD` is given a number, to specify how many zeroes are padded, while `PPD` stands alone and means "pad to the next page."
+`PAD` and `PPD` (page pad) are used to pad sections of memory with zeroes. `PAD` is used with a value to specify how many words of memory to pad with zeroes, while `PPD` is a stand-alone operation that pads the current page with zeroes, ensuring the next word starts on the first word of the next page.
 For example:

             START   0               ; Start at memory location 0 (memory location 0 of page 0)
             PAD     100             ; pad with 100 zeroes (memory locations 0-99)
             CLA                     ; this instruction is in memory location 100 PPD                     ; pad with zeroes until the next page CLA                     ; this instruction is in memory location 2048

 ### Labels

 Labels are specified with a comma.
 Lowercase is preferred for labels, and they can be declared in two ways: (1) with a value (to specify the value be stored at the address of the label), (2) with another label to specify the address of that label, (3) with a . to indicate the self-address of the label, or (4) on a line by itself, indicating the label's address me the memory location of the next instruction.
 Examples:

     var1,           0               ; Store the value 0, var1 refers to this memory location
-    var2,           var1            ; Store the address of var1 in var2 (*** NOT YET IMPLEMENTED ***)
+    var2,           var1            ; Store the address of var1 in var2
     var3,           .               ; Store the address of var3 in var3
-    loop,                           ; A label likely used as a loop point
+    loop,                           ; A label likely used as a loop point, refers to the address of the next word

-At assembly time, labels are converted into memory addresses.
-Label names are lost in the assembled binary.
+At assembly time, labels are converted into memory addresses, with label names lost in the assembled binary.

+**Important note: labels cannot be combined with operations.**

+    bad,    CLA                     ; this is invalid

+It will be interpreted as the numeric value of the operation, so the above will be interpreted as:

+    bad,            0               ; the value 0 stored at the address specified by the label bad

-### Naked values
+### Raw values

-Naked values can be provided either one with a label or up to four per line.
+Raw values can be provided either one with a label or up to four per line.
 Examples:

     var1,           0               ; Store value 0, var1 refers to this memory location
             10 20 30 40             ; The values 10, 20, 30, 40 stored sequentially at this location
             50 60                   ; The values 50, 60 stored sequentially here

-This works well for storing strings with a self-addressed label to be used via auto-increment registers, e.g.:
+This works well for storing strings with a self-addressed label (to be used via auto-increment registers), e.g.:

     hello,          .               ; hello contains the address of itself 72 101 108 108          ; ASCII: 'H' 'e' 'l' 'l'